cdurf1/Trial/Introduction_1_0.md

 **GUI-based creation and management of Lustre\* file systems**

 The Intel® Manager for Lustre* software provides a powerful, yet easy-to-use GUI that enables rapid creation of Lustre file systems.
 The GUI supports easy configuration for high availability and expansion, and enables performance monitoring and management of multiple Lustre file systems.
-See MAKEREF Creating a new Lustre* file system.
+See <a href="Creating_new_lustre_fs_3_0.md/#3.0">Creating a new Lustre* file system</a>.

 **Graphical charts display real-time performance metrics**

 Fully-configurable color charts display a variety of real-time performance metrics for single or multiple file systems, down to individual servers and targets, and reveal metrics such as read/write heat maps, OST balance, file system capacity, metadata operations, read/write operations, job statistics, and various resource usage parameters, among others.
-See MAKEREF View charts on the Dashboard.
+See <a href="Monitoring_lustre_fs_4_0.md/#4.0">View charts on the Dashboard</a>.

 **Auto-configured high-availability clustering for server pairs**

 Pacemaker and Corosync are configured automatically when the system design follows configuration guidance.
 This removes the need for manually installing HA configuration files on storage servers, and simplifies high-availability configuration.
-See MAKEREF High-availability file system support.
+See <a href="Creating_new_lustre_fs_3_0.md/#3.3">High-availability file system support.

 **PDU configuration and server outlet assignments support automatic failover**